Sobie i Wam

-"Sobie i Wam" (from Polish: to ourselves and you) is a song recorded in Polish by Kasia Nosowska, Igor Walaszek (aka Igo), Ørganek and Krzysztof Zalewski for 2019 Męskie Granie concert tour.
+"Sobie i Wam" (from Polish: to ourselves and to you) is a Polish-language pop rock song recorded by Kasia Nosowska, Igor Walaszek (aka Igo), Ørganek and Krzysztof Zalewski for 2019 Męskie Granie concert tour.
 Song was composed by Marcin Macuk and Kasia Nosowska.
 It was released on May 30, 2019.

 It reached number one in Poland and was awarded the platinum record certification by Polish Society of the Phonographic Industry in 2020.